Harrison Cider Apple: Contemporary history

 Subsequently, the Harrison Cider Apple has become widely available.
-Ironbound Hard Cider uses Harrison cider apples to produce its product on 108 acres in Asbury, New Jersey, about 50 miles west of Newark.
+Ironbound Hard Cider worked with Tom Burford to bring the Harrison cider apple back to commercial scale in New Jersey.
+The cidery uses the Harrison to produce modern versions of three Colonial-era products (Newark Cider, Cider Royal, and pét-nat sparkling cider) on its 108-acre farm in Asbury, New Jersey, about 50 miles west of Newark.